valeriansaliou/node-sales-tax/README.md

 Some countries have multiple sales tax, eg. Brazil.
 In those cases, the returned sales tax is the one on services.
 Indeed, I consider most users of this module use it for their SaaS business — _in other words, service businesses._

+## I bill from the EU, but sales tax is still being returned for non-EU countries!

+As international tax rules can be **very complex** depending on your business legal structure (eg. if you run a nexus in an US state, you may owe sales tax to this US state, even if you charge from the UK); `sales-tax` does not void returned tax rate for `international` countries.

+Thus, when the country is `international` relative to your billing origin country, you need to handle things your own way.

+To make things easier for you, `sales-tax` returns an `area` parameter in the `SalesTax.getSalesTax`, that is either `international`, `regional` or `national` (this depends on your configured origin country).
+For `regional` and `national` areas, you can trust the returned rate.
+However, you may need to override all `international` area rates and void them all to zero; for instance if you charge from France to the United States, and you know that you do not owe sales tax in the US as you do not run a nexus company in the US.

 ## How are tax numbers validated?

 ### :eu: Europe